openid/OpenYOLO-Spec/android/rooted-devices.md

 The authors of this specification have no evidence that the kernel modifications required to break this protocol exist on real devices or popular distributed Android ROMs, but they are certainly feasible.
-As such, all rooted devices should be treated with suspicion when dealing with credential data.
+As such, all rooted devices SHOULD be treated with suspicion when dealing with credential data.